-The NDSP will not take an active part in commissioning of the generator and the associated equipment.
-However, prior commissioning, the proponent must submit the DNSP their ITPs and commissioning plans for comments if any.
+The DNSP will not take an active part in commissioning of the generator and the associated equipment, but a side role in any requirements on their part to assist (i.e. the sending and receiving of remote controls).
+Prior to commissioning, the proponent must submit the DNSP their ITPs and commissioning plans for comments if any.
 It should be noted that the DNSP will not approve or validate the proposed ITPs and commissioning plans but might request additional tests or improvements to the plans if the DNSP perceives necessary.